aquasecurity/tracee/docs/tutorials/promtail.md

 - Grafana (for Dashboards and querying logs)
 - Promtail for collecting logs from the pods on each node
-- Loki, which is feeding the logs inot Grafana
+- Loki, which is feeding the logs into Grafana

 And since it is easier to install Grafana together with Prometheus, we are also going to install Prometheus.